jianganita/chromaview/README.md

   * Level 1: Basic primary color matching
   * Level 2: Advanced primary & secondary color identification
   * Level 3: Complex color gradient matching

+## How to Use
+1) Download the repo and open home.html in your browser of choice.

 ## About Color Blindness
 ### Types of Color Vision Deficiency